About the Journal

 Sources of Support

 Prompt was started in 2016 by founding Co-Editors Jonathan Dueck and Susanne E. Hall.
 Dr. Dueck served as co-editor from 2016-2018.
-Dr. Hall continues to serve as editor.
+Dr. Hall will serve as editor, with Holly Ryan as Managing Editor, until issue 7.2.
+Rick Fisher and Kelly Kinney are the new editors of the journal.